EddieEldridge/The-Lost-Knight/Documentation/DeveloperDiary.md

 I did however manage to implement some nice camera movement into The Lost Knight with a simple one line script.
 It has a nice smoothing effect which can be adjusted and I am happy with it.

 Today I hope to be able to make a sprite so I can start work on melee attacking and and animations for attacking and dashing as these are core gameplay mechanics and should be started on sooner rather than later.

+<b>Update</b>
+I managed to successfully make a sprite I was happy with along with an extremely basic 2 frame walking animation that currently looks awful but I will put more time into later.
+My idea for the sprite is that the player character will be monochrome and the backgrounds of each level will be unique and have a distinct color theme.
+This is to give the idea that the knight is 'lost' as the world he is currently in his very different from his own, hence the color contrasts.